-Nonverbal Communication: Definition, Types, Importance (Explained)
+Nonverbal Communication: Functions, Types, Importance

 The nonverbal way is the most commonly used communication medium in the world in culture.
+Sometimes, we may not know the exact name of those, but we use them almost every time.
+However, nonverbal behaviors enjoy close to zero formality, depending on the situation.

-What is Nonverbal Communication
+What is Nonverbal Communication?

 Non-verbal communication occurs without using any oral or written word.

-Instead of written or oral words, it relies on various non-verbal cues like physical movements, tasks, colors, signs, symbols, signals charts, etc. to express feelings, attitudes or information.
+Instead of written or oral words, it relies on various non-verbal cues like physical movements, tasks, colors, signs, symbols, signals charts, etc., to express feelings, attitudes, or information.

 Although no word is used in non-verbal communication, it can effectively communicate many human feelings more accurately than verbal methods of communication.